• Skip to primary navigation

 Instructions

 • Add the yeast to the lukewarm milk.
-Leave for the yeast to activate (approx. 10 min).
+Leave for the yeast to activate (approximately 10 minutes).
 You should see some small bubbles forming on the surface.

-• Now mix together the remaining egg, yeast-milk mixture, flour, butter, sugar and salt.
-Knead with a dough hook, using a hand or stand mixer for 5 minutes.
-Leave the dough to rest for further 5 minutes.
-Then knead the dough again for another 5 minutes.
-(The total kneading time should be 10 minutes in total).
+• Mix together the remaining egg, yeast-milk mixture, flour, butter, sugar, and salt.
+Knead with a dough hook using a hand or stand mixer for 5 minutes.
+Leave the dough to rest for 5 minutes, then knead again for another 5 minutes.
+(Total kneading time: 10 minutes).

 • Cover the bowl with a kitchen towel and leave to rest for at least 1 hour.

-• Divide the dough into three balls.
-Weigh the balls to make sure they are equal in size. (mine were about 260 g/ 9 oz each).
+• Divide the dough into three equal balls.
+Weigh the balls to ensure they are of equal size (about 260 g / 9 oz each).

-• Cover the braid with a tea towel and leave the rise for a further 45 minutes.
+• Cover the braid with a tea towel and leave to rise for 45 minutes.

-• Using a pastry brush cover the Hefezopf with the remaining whisked egg.
+• Using a pastry brush (affiliate link) cover the Hefezopf with the remaining whisked egg.
 Sprinkle the almonds on top.
 Place in the oven and bake for 30 minutes.

 • Leave to cool before serving.